Super Meat Boy Forever

 Super Meat Boy Forever is a 2020 platform video game developed and published by Team Meat.
-It was released for Nintendo Switch and Windows in 2020, PlayStation 4 and Xbox One in 2021 and iOS and Android in 2023.
-Ports to PlayStation 5, Xbox Series X/S and Linux are in development.
+It was released for Nintendo Switch, Windows and Linux in 2020, PlayStation 4 and Xbox One in 2021 and Android and iOS in 2023.
 Originally planned as a mobile-only version of Super Meat Boy, Super Meat Boy Forever was gradually developed into a full-fledged sequel featuring its new auto-runner control scheme and randomly generated levels.

 The game received mixed reviews from critics.
 It was followed by a spinoff, Dr. Fetus' Mean Meat Machine and a sequel, Super Meat Boy 3D.

 Gameplay

 Super Meat Boy Forever expands on Super Meat Boy's challenging gameplay, as well as the main villain Dr. Fetus.
 Meat Boy and Bandage Girl's child Nugget has been kidnapped by Dr. Fetus and the couple must work together to rescue her.
 Both characters can kick and punch enemies and must avoid deadly obstacles to save Nugget.
 The control scheme uses two buttons.
 Levels are randomly generated based on the player's skill level by combining seamless premade level segments created by the designers.

 The biggest gameplay change introduced in Super Meat Boy Forever is that it is an auto-runner, with the player only having control of non-scrolling movement interactions like wall-jumping and regular jumping.